Fall 2024 Application Process Status

 PhD Program Application Requirements

-Submit directly to Virginia Tech – ETS code 005859
+Official score reports required.
+Submit directly from testing agency to Virginia Tech – ETS code 005859 prior to deadline.

 The department strongly prefers letters to be submitted through the online system.
 If it is not possible, paper letters may be mailed to the Economics department (address below).

 Use what space you need, but aim for two full pages.

 Bachelor’s degree from an accredited college or university

 Minimum cumulative grade point average of 3.0 (4.0 scale) for the last two years (60 semester credit hours) of undergraduate studies

 155 minimum on Quantitative.
 No set minimum on Verbal.

 International students whose primary language is not English must submit a TOEFL score with the following minimums:

 - 90 Minimum to be considered

 -100 Total preferred, with no sub score below 21 and at least 25 on the Speaking sub test.